OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/11-Testing_Multi-Factor_Authentication.md

 - How long are OTPs valid for?
     - Are multiple OTPs valid at once?
 - Can they be used more than once?
+- Are they tied to the correct user account or is it possible to authenticate with them on other accounts?

 #### HOTP and TOTP